Experimental access to Transition Distribution Amplitudes with the \={P}ANDA experiment at FAIR: Theoretical overview and event generation

-For the cross section of the most severe background channel, i.e. three pion production $\bar{p} p \to \pi^+ \pi^- \pi^0$, no theoretical calculations in the kinematic region of interest are available and the few low precision existing measurements \cite{Bacon:1973ax,Czyzewski:1963,Everett:1974ni,Sai:1982dv,Abele:1999ac} are not sufficient to constraint models.
+For the cross section of the most severe background channel, i.e. three-pion production $\bar{p} p \to \pi^+ \pi^- \pi^0$, no theoretical calculations in the kinematic region of interest are available and the few existing low-precision measurements \cite{Bacon:1973ax,Czyzewski:1963,Everett:1974ni,Sai:1982dv,Abele:1999ac} are not sufficient to constrain models.
 Inspired by the expectation for the total cross section ratio $\sigma(\bar{p} p \to \pi^+ \pi^-)/ \sigma(\bar{p} p \to e^+ e^-) \sim 10^6$ (see \cite{Sudol:2009vc,VandeWiele:2010kz} and references therein), we have assumed that the same relation holds for the case $\sigma(\bar{p} p \to \pi^+ \pi^- \pi^0)/ \sigma(\bar{p} p \to e^+ e^- \pi^0)$.
-Even when data sets suggest that three pion production is about an order of magnitude higher than two pion production, the totally unknown $\bar{p} p \to e^+ e^- \pi^0$ cross section supports the assumption on the signal to background ratio.
-In addition, we have assumed that the angular distributions for the three pion final state $\pi^+ \pi^- \pi^0$ are identical to that of the signal final state $e^+ e^- \pi^0$.
+Even when data sets suggest that three-pion production is about an order of magnitude higher than two-pion production, the totally unknown $\bar{p} p \to e^+ e^- \pi^0$ cross section supports the assumption on the signal to background ratio.
+We remark that in this analysis we reach a very small background pollution on the signal sample.
+The precise value of the ratio $\sigma(\bar{p} p \to \pi^+ \pi^-)/ \sigma(\bar{p} p \to e^+ e^-)$ is not critical for the conclusions.
+When the \={P}ANDA experiment is running, the measurement of the $\pi^+\pi^-\pi^0$ cross section will be done with great precision, and simultaneously to that of the $e^+e^-\pi^0$ events, so the three-pion cross section will be available to perform background subtraction precisely.
+In addition, we have assumed that the angular distributions for the three-pion final state $\pi^+ \pi^- \pi^0$ are identical to that of the signal final state $e^+ e^- \pi^0$.
 With these considerations in mind, in the event generator for signal events, lepton masses and Monte Carlo identifiers were replaced by the ones correponding to pions to account for background production.
 This conservative approach represents, from the experimental point of view, the most unfavored situation for background rejection.
 Having identical distributions for signal and background then requires to rely entirely on particle identification for the discrimination of signal and background events.